 Recipe to Recall Success by Kelly Murrell

 Rather than getting down into the grass roots of recall training, to achieve true success you have to think of the concepts you need, rather than seeing recall as a specific behaviour that you teach.
-Here’s our top tips….
+This week, we’ll be sharing our recipe to recall success!

 How much value do your dog have for being close to you?
 When they off lead do they spend the majority of the time out ahead and far away from you having lots of fun?
 Perhaps playing with other dogs or chasing after a ball?